gurpreetz/gurpreetz.github.io/experience.md

 * Team Lead for the bring up of the 6GHz Wireless Access Points([AP45](https://www.juniper.net/us/en/products/access-points/ap45-access-point.html) & [AP34](https://www.juniper.net/us/en/products/access-points/ap34-access-point.html))
 * Cloud driven Access Point Upgrades
   * Systemic improvements to all Cloud to AP upgrades
-  * Productized peer to peer AP upgrades
+  * Productized Peer to Peer AP upgrades
-    * Successfully upgraded over 5000 APs at a time, across various customer sites
+    * Successfully upgraded over 5000 APs at a site using a single seed
 * Architect for AP FIPS Development
-  * Designed, Implemented and Verified a FIPS (140-2) [Certified](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3901) upgrade process
+  * Designed, Implemented and Verified a FIPS (140-2) [Certified](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3901) Access Point
   * Firmware improvements to allow for crypto and firmware self validation on demand as well as on system boot
-  * Zeroization of APs in case of extreme security violations
   * Implemented an SP800-90B Compliant HWRNG Device Driver based on the ATECC608A TPM
 * Designed, Implemented and [Patented](https://uspto.report/patent/grant/10862742) a method for conveying AP error codes over BLE advertisements
 * Firmware stability and scalability improvements including, but not limited to